 View INSTANT Quotes

-Life insurance companies are always interested in a wide array of details regarding any health condition they feel will decrease your chances of living a long life.
+Life insurance companies will need to know the details regarding any health condition they feel will decrease your chances of living a long life.
 Asthma is no different.
 Let’s look at some important things to consider when seeking a life insurance policy with asthma.

 Will I have trouble getting life insurance with asthma?

-Seasonal asthma involves only a few, often allergy-induced, attacks a year, and infrequent usage of mild medications.
-The top preferred rates are available to seasonal asthma sufferers.
+Seasonal asthma involves only a few, often allergy-induced, attacks a year and infrequent usage of mild medications.
+The preferred can be available to seasonal asthma sufferers.

-With moderate asthma there are more frequent attacks that may have resulted in hospitalization.
-There are some symptoms between attacks and steroid-based medications may be required.
-Moderate asthma sufferers regularly get standard life insurance rates and as years pass since you have been hospitalized due to your asthma and your reliance on medication lessens, your rating could rise to a preferred category.
+With moderate asthma, there are more frequent attacks that may have resulted in hospitalization.
+There are some symptoms between attacks, and steroid-based medications may be required.
+Moderate asthma sufferers regularly get standard life insurance rates.
+If your conditions improve, so do your chances of getting better ratings.

-If you have been hospitalized for an asthma attack, your insurer will want to know the circumstances and length of your hospital stay.
+If you have been hospitalized for an asthma attack, our insurance companies will want to know the circumstances and length of your hospital stay.
 What medications you are taking is very important to insurers.
-For how long, in what quantity, and how frequently.
+For how long, in what quantity, and how frequently?
 The side effects of some medications can be severe.
 Steroid-based medications that are often prescribed to treat asthma have side effects that concern life insurance companies.

 According to the National Heart, Lung, and Blood Institute (NIH), good asthma control will: